wehlutyk/thesis/content/4-discussion.md

 #### Minor operations can create an ambiguity triggering larger changes

 As we discussed at the end of the previous chapter, minor changes can also lead to larger downstream consequences in surface representation (as well as in meaning).
-A second example of typographical error can be seen with the following sub-chain in Experiment 3 (putting aside the UK/US spelling change, "canceled" $\rightarrow$ "cancelled"):
+An example of typographical error similar to the previous chapter can be seen with the following sub-chain in Experiment 3 (putting aside the UK/US spelling change, "canceled" $\rightarrow$ "cancelled"):

 \begin{nquote} % 8#1376
   "The charge of embezzlement against the artillery has been canceled."